 Fortunately, modern tents did try to solve this problem.
 Ultralight tents, for instance, are quite rugged because of the heavy-duty materials used on them.
 Keep in mind that they are expensive, though.

 - Packed size - This one indicates the amount of space that a tent can take up whenever you put it in a pack.

 - Minimum trail weight - This refers to the combined weight of the tent, poles, and rainfly.

 - Packed weight - It is a term used to describe the weight of the entire components of the tent.

-I will never recommend a backpacking tent that is not livable.
-Since backpacking and hiking are more arduous than the “regular” camping, it is essential that your gears provide sufficient comfort and protection to you.
+Finding the right backpacking tent can help tremendously.
+Since backpacking and hiking are more arduous than the "regular" camping, it is essential that your gears provide sufficient comfort and protection to you.

 Floor plan - The total floor area of most tents today are not precisely rectangular.
 That's why it is not surprising if you can see irregular dimensions.

 Regardless, it is essential that the floor area of a tent can accommodate your needs.

 Height - When it comes to backpacking tents, standing up is no longer an option.
 You can only sit or bend a little.